 We've been eyeing the spot down the hill from us that had fantastic views of the Sierra Nevada range.
 Chance has it that while we were at breakfast after our second night, the folks in this spot left.
 We moved in a heartbeat.

 Backyard of the day.
 I feel like I’m being watched.

-It's hard to find level sports at Alabama Hills.
-Sometimes one must get creative.
+It's sometimes hard to find level spots at Alabama Hills.
+At our first site one we had to get creative.

 An early morning run in the Alabama Hills.

 Mooch thinks the rocks at Alabama Hills are grand.

 This guy has been buzzing around our campsite since since we arrived 5 days ago.
 He flies round and round about a 10-20 foot circle behind the coach, then around the coach, repeat.
 All day.
 He greets us when we return from outings.
 We have named him Buzz.
 He looks bigger in the pic, but his body is probably about 1-1/2 inches long.